paulroehr/EazeGraph/README.md

 Changelog
 =========
+**1.1.8**
+* fixed bug in VlaueLineChart where the `egActivateIndicatorShadow` was not usable
+* added the possibility to change colors for the legend
+* added a toggle which activates the drawing of the currently selected ValueLineChart point beneath the indicator (`egActivateIndicatorShadow`)

 **1.1.7**
 * PieChart's inner value and ValueLineChart's indicator value now can be extended with an unit.
 (PieChart: `egInnerValueUnit` ValueLineChart: `egIndicatorTextUnit`)
 * (ValueLineChart) removed `egIndicatorColor` and made separate attributes for indicator line and text (`egIndicatorLineColor` and `egIndicatorTextColor`)